-The nursery opens Monday to Friday all year round.
-Sessions are from 9am until 11.30am and 12.30pm until 3pm.
-A breakfast and after school club is also available.
-Children attend for a variety of sessions.
-The nursery provides funded early education for two-, three- and four-year-old children and there are 53 children on roll.
+The nursery provides funded early education for three- and four-year-old children and there are 19 children on roll.
 The nursery supports a number of children who speak English as an additional language and children with special educational needs and/or disabilities.

-The nursery employs 11 members of childcare staff.
-Of these, one holds appropriate early years qualifications at level 2 and nine at level 3 and above.
+The nursery employs six members of childcare staff.
+Of these, three hold appropriate early years qualifications at level 2 and three at level 3 and above.